A crisis can occur when you least expect it. It’s usually a case of when, not if.

 Preparing for a crisis is like preparing for your most important game day.
 It takes strategy, discipline, team building and perhaps most importantly, commitment.

-In November, you have the opportunity to join a crisis simulation and learn from crisis management expert, David Hawkins, Managing Director of Socom, in the old Beechworth Gaol.
+On Monday, 27 November, you have the opportunity to join a crisis simulation and learn from crisis management expert, David Hawkins, Managing Director of Socom, in the old Beechworth Gaol.
 This workshop is designed for CEOs, board directors or key decision-makers and your communications or PR staff.

 You will be given an overview of crisis management, receive a briefing and then work through a simulation.